David Ospina: 2014–15 season

-Ospina made his debut on 23 September 2014 in a 2–1 League Cup loss to Southampton.
-His UEFA Champions League debut came on 1 October 2014 against Galatasaray, replacing Alexis Sánchez after Wojciech Szczęsny was sent off.
-Despite conceding a penalty, he helped Arsenal secure a 4–1 victory with several crucial saves.
+Ospina made his competitive debut on 23 September 2014 in a 2–1 League Cup defeat to Southampton at the Emirates Stadium.
+His UEFA Champions League debut came on 1 October 2014, when he replaced the red-carded Wojciech Szczęsny against Galatasaray; he kept Arsenal secure as Danny Welbeck completed a hat-trick in a 4–1 victory.

-He sustained a thigh injury in October that ruled him out for the remainder of 2014.
-Upon recovery, Ospina returned in a 2–0 FA Cup win over Hull City and kept a clean sheet in his full Premier League debut, a 3–0 win over Stoke City.

-Following Szczęsny's internal disciplinary issues, Ospina became the Premier League starter, keeping further clean sheets against Manchester City and Aston Villa.
-He played every league match thereafter, though he was an unused substitute in the 4–0 victory over Aston Villa in the FA Cup Final.
+Ospina sustained a thigh injury in October 2014 that ruled him out for several months.
+On his return, he kept a clean sheet in a 3–0 Premier League win over Stoke City on 11 January 2015.
+Following disciplinary issues involving Szczęsny, Ospina became the regular Premier League starter for the remainder of the season.
+He was an unused substitute in Arsenal's 4–0 victory over Aston Villa in the 2015 FA Cup final.

-His performances earned him a place on the FIFA Ballon d’Or 2015 longlist.
+His performances during the 2014–15 season earned him a place on the 59-man FIFA Ballon d'Or 2015 longlist.